dounix/midi-generator/README.md

 - `--key`: This option sets the key of the scale.
 The default value is "C".
 - `--mode`: This option sets the mode of the scale.
 The default value is "major".
 - `--file_name`: the name of the MIDI file to generate (default: "<key>-<mode>-midi-file-<current date>.mid")
+- `--output_path`: the path to output midi files to

 #### Duration Parameters